 Course Semester(s) Credit Prerequisite(s)

-Spanish I 2 2 Grades 9-12
+Spanish I 2 2 Gra des 9-12

-Spanish II 2 2 Spanish I
+Spanish II 2 2 Spa nish I

-Spanish III 2 2 Spanish II
+Spanish III 2 2 Spa nish II

-Spanish IV 2 2 Spanish III
+Spanish IV 2 2 Spa nish III

 Special Course Requirements: Students should review admissions in foreign language at the college or university of their choice.
-It is required that students enrolling in Spanish I earn a grade of "B-" or better in their previous semester of English.
+It is recommended that students enrolling in Spanish I earn a grade of "B" or better in their previous semester of English.
 It is essential that students have an understanding of the English language, be able to memorize, and possess good study skills.
 Students are strongly encouraged to take language study in consecutive years.
 If a student fails a semester of foreign language, they may not continue to the next semester or next level.
 They will have to repeat the entire course with a passing grade in each semester.
 For example: if fall semester of Spanish I is failed, the student will be removed from the course at semester, and can not re-enroll in Spanish I until the following school year.